eraofchaos/eraofchaos.github.io/heroes/Wystan.md

 ---
 title: "Wystan"
 permalink: /heroes/Wystan/
-excerpt: "Wystan is the eldest son-in-law of King Tralossk and the second successor to the throne.
+excerpt: "Era of Chaos Wystan.
+Wystan.
+Wystan is the eldest son-in-law of King Tralossk and the second successor to the throne.
 He's been waiting for the day when he ascends to the throne."
 heroID: 61504
 last_modified_at: 2021-02-19
 locale: en